manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 indexer [OPTIONS] [indexname1 [indexname2 [...]]]
 ```

-An important thing to keep in mind when creating indexes with `indexer` is that the generated index files must be made with permissions that allow `searchd` to read, write and even delete them.
+An important thing to keep in mind when creating tables with `indexer` is that the generated table files must be made with permissions that allow `searchd` to read, write and even delete them.
 In case of Linux official packages `searchd` runs under `manticore` user.
 In this case `indexer` must also run under `manticore` user:

 ```shell
 sudo -u manticore indexer ...
 ```

-If you are running `searchd` (Manticore Search server) differently you might need to omit `sudo -u manticore`, just make sure that the user under which your `searchd` instance is running has read/write permissions to your indexes that you generate using `indexer`.
+If you are running `searchd` (Manticore Search server) differently you might need to omit `sudo -u manticore`, just make sure that the user under which your `searchd` instance is running has read/write permissions to your tables that you generate using `indexer`.

-Essentially you would list the different possible indexes (that you would later make available to search) in `manticore.conf`, so when calling `indexer`, as a minimum you need to be telling it what index (or indexes) you want to index.
-If `manticore.conf` contained details on 2 indexes, `mybigindex` and `mysmallindex`, you could do the following:
+Essentially you would list the different possible tables (that you would later make available to search) in `manticore.conf`, so when calling `indexer`, as a minimum you need to be telling it what table (or tables) you want to process.
+If `manticore.conf` contained details on 2 tables, `mybigindex` and `mysmallindex`, you could do the following:

 ```shell
 sudo -u manticore indexer mysmallindex mybigindex
 ```

-Wildcarding on index names is also supported.
+Wildcarding on table names is also supported.
 The following wildcard tokens can be used:
 * `?` matches any single character
 * `*` matches any count of any characters
 * `%` matches none or any single character